donnoman/scalr/README.markdown

     Scalr.key_id = "your_key_id"
     Scalr.access_key = "your_access_key"

+The mechanized api is used to help augment the published REST api and uses web requests to the scalr web service as opposed to the REST api endpoint.

+To use the mechanized api calls you must also set:

+    Scalr::Mechanize.user = "your username"
+    Scalr::Mechanize.password = "your password"

+    Optional (default is shown):

+    Scalr::Mechanize.endpoint = "my.scalr.net"

+Mechanized api calls:

+   Scalr::Mechanize.server_snapshot(:server_id => "value", :role_name => "value", :replacement_policy => :replace_all)

+   TODO:

+   Scalr::Mechanize.farm_clone(:farm_id => "value", :new_farm_name => "value")

 Like most rubyists, I can't stand camel case, so you make calls to the Scalr API with their underscore equivalent names and parameters: